An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Abstract

 \section{Abstract}

-We construct a $3$ dimensional area minimizing current $T$ in $\RR^5$ whose boundary contains a real analytic surface of multiplicity $2$ at which $T$ has a density $1$ essential boundary singularity with a flat tangent cone.
-This example shows that the regularity theory we developed with Reinaldo Resende in another paper, is dimensionally sharp.
+We construct a $3$-dimensional area minimizing current $T$ in $\RR^5$ whose boundary contains a real analytic surface of multiplicity $2$ at which $T$ has a density $1$ essential boundary singularity with a flat tangent cone.
+This example shows that the boundary regularity theory we developed with Reinaldo Resende in another paper, which extends Allard’s classical boundary regularity result to higher boundary multiplicity, is dimensionally sharp.

-The construction of $T$ relies on the prescription of boundary data with non-trivial topology, which makes it an extremely flexible technique and gives rise to a wide family of singular examples.
+The construction of $T$ relies on the prescription of boundary data with non-trivial topology, which makes it a flexible technique and gives rise to a wide family of singular examples.

-In order to understand the examples, we develop a boundary regularity theory for a class of area minimizing $m$-dimensional currents whose boundary consists of smooth $(m-1)$-dimensional surfaces with multiplicities meeting at an $(m-2)$-dimensional smooth submanifold.
+In order to understand the examples, we develop a boundary regularity theory for a class of area minimizing $m$-dimensional currents whose boundary consists of smooth $(m-1)$-dimensional surfaces with multiplicities meeting along an $(m-2)$-dimensional smooth submanifold.